-Depending on the type of help you need, call your Securities Commission or the SEDI operator at the CDS INC. Helpdesk.
+Depending on the type of help you need, call your securities regulatory authority or the SEDI operator at the CDS INC. Helpdesk.

-For example, if you have filing or compliance-related questions regarding SEDI, such as contact your Securities Commission (see Appendix A);
+For example, if you have filing or compliance-related questions regarding SEDI, such as contact your securities regulatory authority (see Appendix A);

-- how to use SEDI to report your insider trades

-- what information you need to enter on SEDI
+- how to use SEDI to report your insider trades - what information you need to enter on SEDI

-- who must register to use SEDI

-- when must you report trades